Close Menu

 3. Clear Browser Cache and Cookies

-Corrupted cache or cookies can interfere with webpage loading.
+Corrupted cache or cookies can interfere with webpage loading, as observed in the Wordle link issue.

 1. Click the three-dot menu and go to “Settings.”